Onsite and offsite SEO, otherwise known as on-page and off-page SEO, are the two main components of the search engine optimization (SEO) process.

 - They help search engines discover more pages from your website

-- They help you create content that is strongly inter-related
+- They help you create strongly inter-related content

 - They reduce a website’s bounce rate